lawren-ai/DiabetesPredictionUsingMachineLearning/README.md

 - The **RandomForestClassifier** provides high accuracy and can be effectively used for diabetes prediction.
 - Interactive visualizations aid in understanding the relationships between features and diabetes risk.

-## 🏆 Results and Conclusion

-- The model successfully predicts diabetes cases with high accuracy.
-- Glucose level, BMI, and Age are among the most influential factors.
-- Interactive visualizations provide deeper insights into diabetes risks.

 ## 🚀 Future Improvements